cunarist/rinf/documentation/docs/frequently-asked-questions.md

 A Rust panic doesn't crash the app; it simply cancels the spawned async task.
 You don't need to worry about app stability due to Rust panics.
 When a panic occurs, the information will be displayed in the CLI if the app is running in debug mode.

+> On the web, unfortunately, Rust panic is not propageted up the stack because of [this limitation](https://github.com/rustwasm/wasm-bindgen/issues/2724) in `wasm-bindgen` as of January 2024.

 ### How do I make Rust-analyzer lint in webassembly mode?

 There might be various Rust codes with these attribute above: